 Sifting through dozens of Gems to find the perfect fit can feel like a Goldilocks mission.
-Luckily, we’ve tried and tested our share of Gems while building Rails applications across a wide range of industries.
-Here are eight Gems our development team has used in 2017.
+Luckily, we’ve tried and tested our share of Gems while building Ruby on Rails applications across a wide range of industries.
+Here are the eight best Ruby Gems our development team has used in 2017.
 They’ve all been put through the ringer, tested, and come with an official Argonista stamp of approval.
 Check them out:

 John Cech, Backend Developer